DallanQ/splendor/QA.md

 >Is it okay to multiply the prestige point of a card to the value of that gem type when applying the discount bonuses to buy development cards, or each card counts as a single unit in discount bonus??

-You should not multiply like that.However, the prestige value has nothing to do with with using the card for a discount to buy other cards.
+You should not multiply like that.
+However, the prestige value has nothing to do with with using the card for a discount to buy other cards.
 Prestige is only used as victory points, at the end of the game.

 [one-player-blocked-the-game](https://boardgamegeek.com/thread/2050948/one-player-blocked-the-game)